 I also assist clients who are beginning to lose the capacity to deal with their affairs themselves, ensuring that their families or trusted advisors can help.

-I work closely with my colleagues in other areas of Irwin Mitchell Private Wealth and also with other professionals, such as financial advisers, accountants and wealth managers, to achieve my client’s goals.
+I work closely with my colleagues in other legal areas and also with other professionals, such as financial advisers, accountants and wealth managers, to achieve my client’s goals.

 I was interested in law from an early age and took inspiration from my step-grandfather who had studied law as a mature student.
 I also wanted to join a profession that I felt would give me a sense of pride of being able to help people in some way, so I decided to study law as an undergraduate to see if I enjoyed it and as they say “the rest is history”.

 I enjoy meeting clients and their families (new and old), getting to know people, identifying areas where I can help, forming a strategy, and putting that into practice.

 I like the fact that I still encounter new scenarios after many years of practicing Private Client law.
 This, combined with the constant changing of the law, continues to challenge my mind.

 I enjoy spending time with family and have an energetic four year old who keeps me busy.
 I also enjoy holidays in the sun and keeping fit in a 'fun' way with Zumba or Jump Fit.